General Demographic Pre-trained Models for Enhancing Predictive Performance Across Diseases and Population: Discussion

 \section{Discussion}

-Demographic attributes are among the most fundamental components of patient data and are frequently represented in tabular form.
-Owing to the inherently heterogeneous nature of tabular data, each factor reflects an individual patient status, captured at different measurements, on varying scales, with diverse levels of granularity, and often subject to irregular sampling and missing values \cite{harutyunyan2019multitask,TS2vec,GoolgleTimeFM_2023,borisov2022deep}.
-These characteristics present substantial challenges to the development of a foundation model for tabular data.
-The absence of a well-established foundation model in this domain has hindered data-driven applications and constrained the full utilization of patient data.

-Given that tabular data depend heavily on pre-processing \cite{borisov2022deep,yuanyuan2025scoping}, the design of a foundation model must incorporate pre-processing as an integral component.
 This study sought to explore the development of a foundation model tailored to demographic attributes of patients, with the expectation that such a model could provide generalizable enhancements to predictive performance across tasks, irrespective of disease type or population differences.
 The experimental findings demonstrate that this goal is attainable, and the enhancements achieved by the proposed model are positive.